lapalisse/FlexTimer/README.md

 --------------
 A C++ version is needed and believe me, it's going to be great!

---
+I've started working on a C++ version, which is promissing!
+Check https://github.com/lapalisse/LTimer --
 Copyright 2015 Ludovic BERTSCH, ludovic.bertsch@gmail.com